mwilkins91/hy-marvel/README.md

 # React Marvel App
 We are going to build a Marvel comic character explorer using the awesome [Marvel API](https://developer.marvel.com/)!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br>
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).<br>
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 For more info on React, check out the [React documentation](https://reactjs.org/).

 ## Getting Started